Holoniix/awesome-windows/README.md

-# I am temporarily suspending the maintenance of this repository for 1-2 years.
+#### I am temporarily suspending the maintenance of this repository for 1 year.
 Feel free to make forks and provide PRs with changes to include in this fork in the future.

 # <img src="https://github.com/Lumaeris/awesome-windows/raw/main/media/awesome-windows.png" width="424" alt="Awesome Windows"> [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)